emsig/empymod/docs/manual.rst

 .. code-block:: python

     def my_new_eta(inp, p_dict):
-        # Your calculations, using the parameters you provided
+        # Your computations, using the parameters you provided
         # in `inp` and the parameters from empymod in `p_dict`.
         # In the example line below, we provide, e.g.,  inp['tau']
         return etaH, etaV